 - In the WordPress dashboard, go to Users

 - Add a new user, ensuring you set that user’s role to Administrator

 - Log out of WordPress, and log back in as the new user you just created

 - Return to the Users screen, and delete the original Administrator account

 - Choose which user to attribute the old Administrator’s posts to

 - Click Confirm Deletion

 As a blogger, you need a way to keep in touch with readers who visit your site.
 Adding your email address would be an easy way to achieve this.
 But publishing your email online, without obfuscation, is an invitation for spammers to abuse it.

 Monetizing your blog

-Learning how to monetize your blog is a topic in and of itself, but here are some basic tips on ways you can earn money from your blogging experience:
+Making money off your blog isn’t a necessary part of blogging, but it’s a nice perk if you want to explore that option.
+Learning how to monetize your blog is a topic in and of itself, but here are some basic tips to start making money from your blogging experience: